theforeman/foreman-js/README.md

 ## Other packages

 - [@theforeman/builder](packages/builder) - Provides scripts (`npm run build`) to build production and development bundle files for Foreman core and plugins.
 - [@theforeman/env](packages/env) - Development environment for Foreman core and plugins.
-Includes test configuration, Storybook, etc. Same idea as `vendor`, except it's for dependencies used only in development.
+Includes test configuration, etc. Same idea as `vendor`, except it's for dependencies used only in development.
 - [@theforeman/eslint-plugin-foreman](packages/eslint-plugin-foreman) - Shared `eslint` configuration.
 Opinionated styling for Foreman core and plugins.
+- [@theforeman/stories](packages/stories) - Documentation library for the foreman project.

 ## Contributing